 The Asset Consumption Ratio seeks to highlight the aged condition of Council's physical assets with the target ranging between 40% and 80%.
-The chart shows most assets have more than 60% of life remaining with Buildings accounting for 10% of total asset value is less than 50%.
+The chart shows most assets have more than 70% of life remaining with Buildings which accounts for less than 10% of total asset value is on 50%.